zaitech-dev/zaitech-dev.github.io/replit.md

 - Removed Contact section as email link in footer is sufficient for contact
 - Enhanced "Our Approach" section with project-informed content emphasizing unified platforms, automation, and enterprise solutions
 - Updated About description to reflect diverse industry experience (AdTech, retail, manufacturing, media)
+- Simplified "Our Approach" description to be more concise and impactful, focusing on key results

 ## Changelog